AdaptiveScale/rosettadb-postgres-to-kinetica/README.md

 -   **rosetta**: Contains the RosettaDB scripts and configuration.
 -   **jdbc-drivers**: Directory with the required JDBC drivers for PostgreSQL and Kinetica.
--   **kisql**: Directory with KiSQL scripts for loading data into Kinetica.
+-   **kisql**: Directory with KiSQL.
--   **custom-translation-file**: Custom translation file used during the schema migration.
+-   **custom-translation-file**: Custom translation file used during the schema translation.
--   **tests**: Contains CSV files for performing data quality checks.
+-   **tests**: CSV file that contains tests for performing data quality checks.

 Prerequisites
 -------------